Power BI - basic concepts for Power BI service

 - can display visualizations from many different reports

 can display visualizations pinned from other tools (e.g., Excel)

-A dashboard can be created from scratch -- create a new blank dashboard and then get some data.
+- Create a new blank dashboard and then get some data .

-We've circled back to your Power BI dashboard and workspace.
-Let's take a closer look at the pieces that make up the landing page for Power BI service.
+We've covered workspaces and building blocks.
+Let's take another look at the Power BI interface and review the pieces that make up the landing page for Power BI service.

-Use the navbar to move between the Power BI building blocks: dashboards, reports, and datasets.
+Use the navigation pane to locate and move between your workspaces and the Power BI building blocks: dashboards, reports, workbooks, and datasets.